 - deleting suspicious emails that include attachments, especially those with attachments that ask you to enable macros to view the content, and

-- consulting a digital forensics company, such as Atlantic Data Forensics.
+- consulting a computer forensics company, such as Atlantic Data Forensics.

 Atlantic Data Forensics has years of experience helping businesses implement strategies to prevent ransomware and other malware attacks from occurring.
 And, should a ransomware attack occur, Atlantic Data Forensics has the knowledge and skills necessary to quickly and discreetly handle the situation in an effective manner.
 To learn more about the services Atlantic Data Forensics can provide your business, contact them today.